Delaram-M/shop/README.md

 # Shop Application
-This project is an Android shopping application for both sellers and buyers.
+This project is an Android shopping application.

 ## ER Diagram